 Fear of premature burial reaches that primal part in all of us that Sigmund Freud surveyed in his 1919 essay, ‘The Uncanny’.
 Edgar Allan Poe explored the horrors of premature burial in his 1844 story, ‘The Premature Burial‘.
 Stephen King even skirted the edges of the fear with his short story, ‘Autopsy Room Four’.
 In it, a man wakes up to find himself conscious but paralysed on the autopsy table.

 The fear is referred to as taphephobia, of ‘fear of graves’.
-Christine Quigley discusses the burial reformer William Tebb in her book, The Corpse: A History.
-In 1905, he claimed he’d collected accounts of 219 cases of near live burial, 149 cases of actual live burial, 10 cases of live dissection, and 2 cases of awakening during embalming.
+It seems the fears were well founded.
+In 1905, burial reformer William Tebb claimed he’d collected accounts of 219 cases of near live burial, 149 cases of actual live burial, 10 cases of live dissection, and 2 cases of awakening during embalming (Quigley 2005).

 Prior to modern medical technology, doctors relied on basic methods to confirm the presence of life.
 They;